Culled from questions received from readers, and others, in email and elsewhere

 7. Have Lee and Miller written anything else, or is it Clutch Turtles all the way down?

-In fact, Lee and Miller have co-authored a dark fantasy duology, Duainfey and Longeye, published by Baen, and available in electronic and print editions.
+In fact, Lee and Miller have co-authored a dark fantasy duology, Duainfey and Longeye, published by Baen, sadly now out of print.

 They also wrote The Tomorrow Log, a space opera set in another corner of the Liaden Universe®, and The Sword of Orion, a YA space opera.

-Lee and Miller also edited the short story collection Low Port, published by Meisha Merlin, and now sadly out of print.
+Lee and Miller also edited the short story collection Low Port, published by Meisha Merlin, also now sadly out of print.

 8. Hey!
 I read The Tomorrow Log!
 Is there going to be a sequel?